 It’s Episode #194 for Knives Out, in which our protagonist is reminded of good old get togethers with the family, not to mention how cool hidden windows can be.

 Emerging from the terror of our archives, we bring you this, recorded live in front of a studio audience (yes, again) at DragonCon 2015.
 Special thanks to Jon Boutelle and The Unique Geek crew for getting us on tape.

 It’s Episode #193 for Frozen 2, in which our protagonist goes back to Arendelle, discovers their park system is in serious disrepair, and decides more Josh Gad is always a good thing.

-It’s Weekend Justice: the Internet’s #1 audio trainwreck…we sort out the archives, with this gem, recorded in 1825.
+It’s Weekend Justice: the Internet’s #1 audio trainwreck.
+This episode is from the archives: recorded in May 2016.